jfjlaros/simpleRPC/docs/usage.rst

    * - parameter
      - description
    * - 0
-     - Input / output class instance.
+     - I/O class instance.
    * - 1
-     - Method one.
+     - Function one.
    * - 2
-     - Documentation string of method one.
+     - Documentation string of function one.
    * - 3
-     - Method two.
+     - Function two.
    * - 4
-     - Documentation string of method two.
+     - Documentation string of function two.
    * - ...
      - ...

 A documentation string consists of a list of key-value pairs in the form ``key: value`` delimited by the ``@`` character.
-The first pair in this list is reserved for the method name and its description, all subsequent pairs are used to name and describe parameters or to describe a return value.
+The first pair in this list is reserved for the RPC method name and its description, all subsequent pairs are used to name and describe parameters or to describe a return value.

 .. list-table:: Documentation string.
    :header-rows: 1